1412 (6th January)

 1429 (early April)

-Joan was given command of a small armed force.
+Charles gave Joan command of a small armed force.
 She was presented with a suit of armour and a banner.
 Joan declared that a sword was waiting for her in the church of Saint Catherine de Fierbois, it was found in the place she described and brought to her.

 1429 (24th April)